codewars/docs/content/languages/lambdacalc/lc-test.md

 `LC.compile(getSolution())` returns a JavaScript `Object` with all top level definitions from the compiled Lambda Calculus source code.
 Each definition is a `Function` which can be directly called.

 :::note
-Use destructuring to coneniently extract the desired definitions, renaming them to valid Javascript identifiers.
+Use destructuring to conveniently extract the desired definitions, renaming them to valid Javascript identifiers.

 ```javascript
 const solution = LC.compile(getSolution());